Ch-harsha/BE-Project/README.md

 # BE-Project

-I have created this repository on 02-11-2021.
+Hello, my name is Ch.Harsha Vardhan, and I am a student at Muffakham Jah College of Engineering and Technology studying Electronics and Communication Engineering.I have created this repository on 02-11-2021.

 This repository is about my B.E. final year Major Project.